alipatton10/servicenow-service/usecase/README.md

 **Note:** Tutorial tested on Madrid and New York releases.
 - Event Management plugin (com.glideapp.itom.snac) needs to be enabled on ServiceNow instance. \
 **Note:** To enable a plugin on a developer ServiceNow instance, visit the [Developer Portal] then go to **MANAGE -> instance** and click on the **Action** button and select **Activate plugin**.
 From the available plugins list click on **ACTIVATE** next to Event Management and then select **Activate plugin only**.
 The process will take a few minutes to complete.
-- [Dynatrace setup] for monitoring is mandatory:
+- [Dynatrace setup] for monitoring is mandatory.
 - Clone the GitHub repository with the necessary files for the tutorial:

 ```